shervinafshar/Persian-HIG/PersianHIG_EN_Main4_Chapter4.md

 There is one point that needs to be considered when naming the above dimension: As you can see left and right are never mentioned and the dimensions are expressed compare relative to natural text starting point as inner and outer margins and near and far indents.
 Depending on binding side and document direction, each of the inner/near or outer/far dimensions may be located at left or right.

-1.  **To specify horizontal dimensions and measurements of page, use inner and outer (relative to binding edge) or near and far (relative to the natural starting point based on writing direction) instead of using left and right.**
+**Rule 1: To specify horizontal dimensions and measurements of page, use inner and outer (relative to binding edge) or near and far (relative to the natural starting point based on writing direction) instead of using left and right.**

-2.  **Internationalized software that deals with printed output should be able to handle booklet binding from either top, left or right sides.
+**Rule 2: Internationalized software that deals with printed output should be able to handle booklet binding from either top, left or right sides.
 They should be able to handle both cases of the right page being the first page and the left page being the first page.**

-3.  **Internationalized software that support multi-column text should support both left-to-right and right-to-left column order.**
+**Rule 3: Internationalized software that support multi-column text should support both left-to-right and right-to-left column order.**

-****

 There is another issue when we have paragraphs of different directions in the same column of text.
 The issue is related to deciding the zero point of the column ruler.
 As we mentioned, the zero point depends on the direction of the text in the column.
 When direction of the text changes, the ruler zero point will flip to the opposite edge of the column.
 This may not be desirable for adjusting the relative position of the RTL vs. LTR paragraphs of text.
 For this reason, it is recommended that a page ruler is also used whose direction remains the same as paragraphs change direction.
 Note that the zero point of the page ruler depends on binding and document direction which are global.